streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 #### Hints
 The rules should be as exclusive as possible to generate as few false positives as possible.
 I.e. instead of asking for the surface of any way tagged with `highway=*`, the surface should instead only be asked for an inclusive list of roads.

-Also, for very detailed information that can be assumed to always have the same ("undefined") answer in many countries, it might be a good idea to limit quests to an inclusive list of certain countries.
+Also, for very detailed information that can be assumed to always have the same ("undefined") answer in many countries, it might be a good idea to [limit quests to certain countries](#enabledInCountries).

 ### Properties